 |Parent Elected||Personal Development & Welfare Behaviour||24.4.15 – 23.4.19|

 |Staff Elected||10.10.18 - 10.10.22|

 |Mr Patrick Spence||Clerk Contracted by the Baylis Court Trust Board||N/A|

 Contacting the committee members

-If you wish to contact a school governance committee member, please email the Clerk to the committee Patrick Spence [PSP@bayliscourt.slough.sch.uk] or send a letter (c/o Godolphin Infant School).
+If you wish to contact a school governance committee member, please email the Clerk to the committee Patrick Spence [PSP@bayliscourt.slough.sch.uk] or send a letter (c/o Phoenix Infant Academy).
 The Clerk will forward your message or letter to the appropriate person.
 In the event of a concern about your own child, please speak to your child's class teacher in the first instance and then if this has not resolved the issue, request a meeting with the year group leader.
-Please refere to the school's complaints policy.
+Please refer to the school's complaints policy.